-- The FUJITSU Enterprise Postgres server component and WebAdmin can be installed on the same machine by selecting the "FUJITSU Enterprise Postgres server component" and the "WebAdmin component". - Pgpool-II to be installed on the same server as the database server, you can install it on the same machine by selecting "FUJITSU Enterprise Postgres Server Component" and "Pgpool-II component".
-Pgpool-II to be installed on the same server as the application server, or on a dedicated server that is different from the database server and application server, see "Appendix J System Configuration when using Pgpool-II". - If the selected product has been installed, a window for selecting reinstallation or multi-version installation is displayed for each product.
+- The FUJITSU Enterprise Postgres Server component and WebAdmin can be installed on the same machine by selecting the first and last options. - If the selected product has been installed, a window for selecting reinstallation or multi-version installation is displayed for each product.
 Follow the on-screen instructions to select the installation method.